 - Study and implement ways to expand access to critical City meetings.
 Measures such as providing childcare, offering translation services, scheduling meetings at non-traditional times, and enabling remote attendance through video conferencing technology should be explored.
-Also, explore engaging and supporting community organizations to help drive or enhance this effort. - Study the potential impacts of Somerville's government structure and ensure that it is conducive to maximum engagement and fair representation. - Actively elicit input from a broader cross section of residents, seeking input from community groups and underrepresented populations, including surrounding tenants. - Create a centralized source of information about all public processes and initiatives, which outlines the planned meetings, the timeline, and clearly shows key milestones, opportunities for involvement, and decision points.
+Also, explore engaging and supporting community organizations to help drive or enhance this effort. - Study the potential impacts of Somerville's government structure and ensure that it is conducive to maximum engagement and fair representation. - Actively elicit input from a broader cross section of residents, seeking input from community groups and underrepresented populations, including tenants. - Create a centralized source of information about all public processes and initiatives, which outlines the planned meetings, the timeline, and clearly shows key milestones, opportunities for involvement, and decision points.
 Update this outline when the process changes.
 As part of this, define a standard structure for communicating the purpose of meetings that is included in its posting (e.g. presentation only, public comments, non-binding vote, binding vote, etc.) - Scale the radius of notification for required abutters notice based on the size of the project. - Actively reach out to relevant community groups to include them in key decision making processes. - Explore devolving power, spreading it from central sources like the Mayor's Office to commissions and citizen groups.

-- Recruit diversity on to decision-making commissions. - Build and leverage coalitions with neighboring communities to tackle shared problems. - Lobby the Commonwealth to take, enable, and enforce action on regional challenges. - Explore methods of expanding Somerville's ability to influence change on a regional level.
+- Recruit diversity on decision-making commissions including social and ethnic backgrounds, age, etc. - Build and leverage coalitions with neighboring communities to tackle shared problems. - Lobby the Commonwealth to take, enable, and enforce action on regional challenges. - Explore methods of expanding Somerville's ability to influence change on a regional level. - Match communication platforms to citizen ability to reach the largest and most diverse audience possible.